Available with Network Analyst license.

-The + and - operators were added at ArcGIS Pro 2.3.
+The addition (+) and subtraction (-) operators were added at ArcGIS Pro 2.3.
 The evaluators will produce an error in older versions of the software.

-Attributes can be assigned from the result of executing a VBScript or Python script.
+Attributes can be assigned from the result of running a VBScript or Python script.
 This provides a way to model complex attributes.
-Unlike other evaluators, the element script evaluator does not assign values when a network is built.
+Unlike other evaluators, the Element Script evaluator does not assign values when a network is built.
 Instead, it assigns values when a network analysis requires the use of that attribute, which can occur at solve time.
-If the values of an attribute change constantly, the use of the element script evaluator can ensure that attributes are updated for each network analysis.
+If the values of an attribute change constantly, the use of the Element Script evaluator can ensure that attributes are updated for each network analysis.

-Since the element script evaluator calculates its values at the time of analysis, this evaluator tends to negatively affect analysis performance.
+Because the Element Script evaluator calculates its values at the time of analysis, this evaluator tends to negatively affect analysis performance.
 Use another evaluator if possible.